 - Decreased number of students falling asleep in class

 If you know a teen who shows any of the signs of sleep deprivation, talk to him or her about establishing a sleep routine.
 Going to bed and waking up at the same time each day can help teens fall asleep and enjoy more restful sleep.
+If he or she is addicted to substances, help them get treatment.
 Also, get involved in your teen’s school board.
 You can make a difference in a school’s decision to start class times later and help students get more precious sleep.